-Many of them even beat us to it, basking on the warm blue stone seat placed for our benefit to take a few moments out……enjoying a cup of tea just watching this leisurely Lepidopteran lunch.
-Often they would momentarily land on one or other of us, checking us out.
+Many of them even beat us to it, basking on the warm blue stone seat placed for our benefit to take a few moments out.Pausing to enjoy a cup of tea, by just watching this leisurely Lepidopteran lunch.
+Often, they would momentarily land on one or other of us, checking us out.

-I have to admit to no knowledge of what ruderal meant, though an ‘in’ word for ecologists.
-Evidently it refers to areas of landscape which are unmanaged or neglected – think brown field sites, railway lines, etc. Several contributors to the on line discussion from around the UK also questioned whether B. davidii was even a good butterfly nectar source, since they never seemed to see any butterflies on bushes near them.
+I have to admit to no knowledge of what ruderal meant, though it’s an ‘in’ word for ecologists.
+Evidently it refers to areas of landscape which are unmanaged or neglected – think brown field sites, railway lines, etc. Several contributors to the on-line discussion from around the UK, also questioned whether B. davidii was even a good butterfly nectar source, since they never seemed to see any butterflies on bushes near them.
 Why is this?
 A number of alternative Buddleja species or hybrids were suggested as being more appropriate, since they don’t possess the apparent fecundity of B. davidii.
 But I wonder what other gardeners’ experience of this plant is?

-If you click here, you can read a discussion on B. davidii’s role as an invasive species in Oregon, U.S.A. in a research paper by Julie Ream.
-Part of my enjoyment of this piece came from it’s discussion of the semantics of non-indigenous species (NIS), and their categorisation.
+If you click here, you can read a discussion on the role of B. davidii as an invasive species in Oregon, U.S.A. in a research paper by Julie Ream.
+Part of my enjoyment of this piece came from its discussion of the semantics of non-indigenous species (NIS), and their categorisation.
 Ecologists have come up with a descriptive analysis of 5 levels of naturalisation or ‘invasion’.
 The five stages are casual alien plants, naturalized plants, invasive plants, noxious plants, and transformers.

 Have any of the hundreds of different plants in our garden made it into the wild nearby?
-Not as far as I know, though perhaps Geranium procurrens, and G. macrorrhizum might be absconding contenders, given their fecundity, speed of spread (in the case of G. procurrens) and transformer like properties (in the case of G. macrorrhizum) of blanketing out many smaller, less vigorous plants …
+Not as far as I know, though perhaps Geranium procurrens, and G. macrorrhizum might be absconding contenders, given their fecundity, speed of spread (in the case of G. procurrens) and transformer like properties (in the case of G. macrorrhizum) of blanketing out many smaller, less vigorous plants.

 Of even more interest was the episode of the excellent BBC Radio 4 ‘Plants : From Roots To Riches’, broadcast the day of this year’s Welsh fifteen moment.
 You can listen to this episode titled ‘Multiple Genes’, by clicking here.
-This opened my eyes to the subject of polyploidy in plants.
+This excellent programme presented by Kathy Willis, opened my eyes to the subject of polyploidy in plants.
 As you will know, we all have 2 pairs of chromosomes, one of each chromosome passed down from each parent.
 This makes us ‘diploid’.
 Our sex cells, ovum and sperm, are produced to contain just a single set of chromosomes, ‘haploid’, thus ensuring that when the sperm fertilises and joins with the egg or ovum, we’re back up to diploid status for the new embryo.

-It also maybe explains why our Rosa moyesii, which is hexaploid, is so popular with many different insects of all types in our garden, for the brief time that the flowers open.
-And in spite of only producing pollen and not nectar… This presents a dilemma for a gardener.
-Any flower like Rosa moyesii with such brilliant and diverse insect flower appeal rarely lasts for long in the garden, since it’s very purpose of attracting pollinators is so quickly fulfilled.
+But what caught my ear in Professor Willis’ radio programme were the ideas that firstly insects seem to prefer polyploid forms of flowers in many cases – perhaps they have a richer nectar supply?
+And that secondly Buddleja is one of those plants in which polyploidy is common.It also maybe explains why our Rosa moyesii, which is hexaploid, is so popular with many different insects of all types in our garden, for the brief time that the flowers open.
+And in spite of only producing pollen and not nectar.This presents a dilemma for a gardener.
+Any flower like Rosa moyesii with such brilliant and diverse insect flower appeal rarely lasts for long in the garden, since its very purpose of attracting pollinators is so quickly fulfilled.
 Much better for the gardener to have a flower with limited pollen, or nectar, appeal.

 This is the theme of my film based talk, ‘The Botany Of Desire’.
-Are we gardening to appeal to just a single species – Man, (as with the Flaming Purissima tulips above.
+Are we gardening to appeal to just a single species – Man, (as with the Tulipa ‘Flaming Purissima’ above.
 Tulips are one of the 4 plant groups discussed by Michael Pollen in his excellent ‘Botany of Desire’ book).
-Hopefully most gardeners now want to appeal to a much more diverse and numerous array of garden visitor species?
-At least in the case of the brief flowering Rosa moyesii, there is the bonus of wonderful flagon shaped hips, which are just starting to colour up now…
+Hopefully most gardeners now want to appeal to a much more diverse and numerous array of garden visitor species.

-But all this polyploidy and insect floral appeal is almost certainly what drove the huge adaptive evolutionary explosion that has driven angiosperms (flowering plants, which produce seed within a fruit) and insects into their numerically dominant species positions within the plant and animal kingdoms, over the last 130 million years.
+But all this polyploidy and insect floral appeal is almost certainly what drove the huge adaptive evolutionary explosion, that has driven angiosperms (flowering plants, which produce seed within a fruit) and insects into their numerically dominant species positions within the plant and animal kingdoms, over the last 130 million years.